-Your wedding is one of the most special days of your life, but it can also be one of the most wasteful—tossed paper goods, excess food thrown away, and leftover flowers dumped in the garbage.
+Your wedding is meant to be the greatest day of your life, but it can also be one of the most wasteful—tossed paper goods, excess food thrown away, and leftover flowers dumped in the garbage.
 We're not saying to skip the party or those gorgeous details, but if you're eco-conscious and want to reduce your event's effect on the environment, there are plenty of small changes you can make that will have a major impact.

-Planning an eco friendly wedding doesn't necessarily have to be a harder than planning a less environmentally friendly affair.
+Planning an eco-friendly wedding doesn't necessarily have to be harder than planning a less environmentally friendly affair.
 These days, sustainable wedding ideas are plentiful, with more eco-friendly wedding decorations on the market and greener options when it comes to catering, invitations, and more.
-You can even go green before your eco-friendly wedding even begins by choosing a responsibly sourced engagement ring.
-See?
-There are countless ways to go green with these eco wedding ideas.
+You can even go green before your eco-friendly wedding even begins by choosing a responsibly sourced engagement ring, suggests Erica Jill Razze, owner of environmentally conscious wedding planning company Capiche Events.